The MDWFP Environmental Program strives to protect, conserve,

 affect the state's native species and their habitats to minimize

 any harmful impacts.

-for healthy plant and animal populations.
+habitats necessary for healthy native plant and animal

 - consult with other state agencies on fish kills and fish